JoshuaCarroll1/Football-Quiz/README.md

 For either method, you will need to install any applicable packages found within the *requirements.txt* file.
 - `pip3 install -r requirements.txt`.

-If using any confidential credentials, such as `CREDS.json` or `env.py` data, these will need to be manually added to your own newly created project as well.

 #### Cloning